Nayakan: Music

 The soundtrack was composed by Ilaiyaraaja, this being his 400th film soundtrack.
 Pulamaipithan wrote the lyrics for all the songs except "Nila Adhu Vanathumele", which Ilaiyaraaja himself wrote.
-The song "Andhi Mazhai Megam" is set in the Carnatic raga Natabhairavi, "Nee Oru Kaadhal Sangeetham" is in the Hindustani raga Desh, and "Nila Adhu Vanathumele" is in the Carnatic Keeravani.
+Ilaiyaraaja composed the film score using ancient instruments, for the film.
+The song "Andhi Mazhai Megam" is set in the Carnatic raga Natabhairavi.
+"Nee Oru Kaadhal Sangeetham", set in the Hindustani raga Desh, is featured on both sides of the original LP record as the second track.
+The theme song "Thenpandi Cheemayile" plays for most of the film.
+"Nila Adhu Vanathumele" is set in the Carnatic Keeravani raga.

-The theme song "Thenpandi Cheemayile" plays for most of the film; during the introduction titles, it has the colloquial line "yaar adichaaro" (sung by Ilaiyaraaja), but when it plays later in the film, the line is altered to the more polished "yaar adithaaro" (sung by Haasan).
-Film critic Baradwaj Rangan asked Ratnam whether this change was an indication to the eventual refinement of Velu.
-Ratnam said that Ilaiyaraaja's portions were recorded first, and that when they went for recording, they had this rustic version which lacked background music, and was of folk quality.
-Because the song was going to be repeated throughout the film, they also wanted a more orchestral version, and in this version sung by Haasan, the language became more sophisticated.
-"Nee Oru Kaadhal Sangeetham" is featured on both sides of the original LP record as the second track.
-Though Ratnam liked the original tune Ilaiyaraaja created for "Thenpandi Cheemayile", he felt it did not suit the song's narrative; the original tune was then used for "Nila Adhu Vanathumele".

 Release

 Nayakan was released on 21 October 1987, Diwali day.
 The Censor Board at Madras initially refused to permit the release of the film, as it was based on a living person.
 When Srinivasan appealed to the revising committee at Bombay, they said that they would permit the release of the film he produced a letter stating that it was not based on Mudaliar's life.
 Through writer Mathioli Shanmugam, Srinivasan met Mudaliar, who gave him a letter, after which the censor appellate board at Bombay permitted the release of the film.
 G. Venkateswaran of GV Films bought the rights of the film after Srinivasan distributed the film; Venkateswaran also received a producer's credit.
 It was dubbed into Telugu as Nayakudu and into Hindi as Velu Nayakan.
 Despite the Hindi dub, it was later remade in Hindi as Dayavan (1988).
 In 2015, Nayakan was screened at the Habitat Film Festival.